Matt-and-Gib/gleemail/README.md

 We'd like to implement additional input methods, including (but not limited to):

-1. Phone app that connects directly to the Arduino, which also stores past messages.
+1. Phone app that connects directly to the Arduino, which can also import/export saved data.
 2. Speech-to-text
-3. Light-level
+3. Light-level (?)
 4. Web app
-5. Dance-dance-revolution input
+5. Dance-dance-revolution
 6. Game controller
 7. Touch screen keyboard
 8. Single-button random messages (magic 8 ball style)

+Other than that, please view [our project board](https://github.com/orgs/Matt-and-Gib/projects/4/views/1) for an idea of what's next.

 ___